luigiminardim/UnB-FinalProject-DnsOverBitcoin/README.md

 Name-Token system.

 <!--
-Getting Started: Instructions on how someone can start using the Nostr-DNS Wallet (if it's publicly available) or how a domain owner can set up a Nostr-DNS Server.
+Getting Started: Instructions on how someone can start using the DNS-Nostr Wallet (if it's publicly available) or how a domain owner can set up a DNS-Nostr Server.

 Installation: If there are any software components, detail the installation process.